eaon/tauri-elm-counter/README.md

 This is a quick and dirty proof-of-concept for passing messages from Tauri's Rust backend as well as a WebAssembly module to Elm's frontend (and vice versa) without relying on the typical JavaScript ecosystem.

+In this project, the counter is incremented via Tauri's Rust backend, decremented via WebAssembly, and reset via Elm.

 ## Dependencies

 * Rust (… yes)